All Episodes

 So I've commented on this extensively.

-The guy is at fault here for A not standing up for himself, B not leaving her.
+The guy is at fault here for A, not standing up for himself, B, not leaving her.

-Jack, I know you're an avid love is blind fan.
+Jack, I know you're an avid Love is Blind fan.

-What is your your take on that episode?
+What is your take on that episode?

-This this is kind of goes back to, you know, funny enough, like it goes back to what I was saying in the other segment where we've just got too many people in this country that have this fried mental model that are like over-socialized.
+Yeah, no, I mean, look, this is kind of goes back to, you know, funny enough, like, it goes back to what I was saying in the other segment where we've just got too many people in this country that have this fried mental model that are like over socialized.

-Like, we don't want to be so overpoliticized.
+Like, we don't want to be so over-politicized.

-We want people to be getting married and having kids and sort of going on about their life and they're having their quality of life be, you know, somewhat stable and living in a a system that's somewhat stable.
+We want people to be getting married and having kids and sort of going on about their life and having their quality of life be, you know, somewhat stable and living in a system that's somewhat stable.

-Go back to uh what was the old um oh my gosh, the dating show on MTV uh back in the day, like the original dating show of the one that Sean Duffy was on?
+Go back to, what was the old, oh my gosh, the dating show on MTV back in the day, like the original dating show.

-Singled out, thank you, singled out, so five got me in the chat.
+UserFoza got me in the chat.

 It literally didn't exist.

-It's like what music do you listen to?
+It's like, what music do you listen to?

 What movies do you like?

-That's awesome, you know, and just just not a thing.
+You know, and just not a thing.

-Yeah, and uh yeah, everyone's chatting that uh uh Sean Duffy and his wife actually met on The Real World, which was the original uh reality TV show, uh Rachel Compostuffy and their incredible family and obviously incredible relationship.
+And everyone's chatting that Sean Duffy and his wife actually met on The Real World, which was the original reality TV show, Rachel Compost Duffy and their incredible family and obviously incredible relationship that actually started on another reality show also on MTV called The Real World.

 That was like the whole point, I think.

-And like just like you never would get that deep.
+And like, just like, you never would get that deep.

 That wasn't the point.

-It was like that was it.
+It was like, that was it.

-Which really goes at the truth of this, which is the cosmic thing that's important, which is one reality TV is actually fake, and two, people who watch reality TV should not be allowed to vote.
+Which really goes at the truth of this, which is the cosmic thing that's important, which is one, reality TV is actually fake.

 Sorry, Tyler.

-Um we're we're revoking it.
+We're revoking it.

-A decade ago I watched a few episodes of Bar Rescue because I kind of enjoyed the part where he would explain like how to run a bar correctly, like the business side of it was cool.
+A decade ago, I watched a few episodes of Bar Rescue because I kind of enjoyed the part where he would explain like how to run a bar correctly.

-But then I realized it was all fake because I saw a preview for an episode, and they were like, this bar is out of control.
+But then I realized it was all fake because I saw a preview for an episode and they were like, this bar is out of control.

 And the owner was like a clearly staged shot.